fledge-iot/fledge/REDHAT.rst

 Building and using FogLAMP on RedHat/CentOS
 *******************************************

-FogLAMP can be build and installed on Red Hat or CentOS.

-It is tested against:
+FogLAMP can be build or installed on Red Hat or CentOS, it is tested against:

 - Red Hat 7.6
 - CentOS  7.6-1810